 - Set the table for dinner.
 Like seeing the table set when you wake up, coming home to a set table is like an invitation.

 Try it for a week.
 Then add another.
 And another.
 Remember, baby steps are how you learned to walk; the same is true here.
-Before you know it, these little changes will become, well, routine.
+Before you know it, these minor changes will become, well, routine.

 Looking for even more of a jump on your good day?
 How about you start the day before?
 Check out or many good night quotes to truly squeeze every ounce out of your 24-hour cycle.